Happy New Year!

 I added some leftover elephant fabric on the front and back and put my sewing machines fancy stitches to work:

-crayon case front
+Crayon case front

 Instead of velcro for the closing, I used a button – oldfashioned, but working nonetheless and not as likely to get caught in something.